 The Parents As Partners Association is an integral part of our school.
 All families are invited to participate.
 A family membership fee is determined for each year if necessary.
 These funds support the start-up cost of events.
-A board is elected by parents or volunteer for positions.
+A board is elected by parents or filled by parent volunteers.
 Parents are asked to support events during the year by their attendance or volunteering at functions.
-There are two roles the partnership focuses on: 1) Social functions for students and/or families and 2) support fundraising efforts.
-Each family in grades 1-7 are required to earn 4 units in order to keep their tuition rate discounted.
+There are two roles the partnership focuses on: 1) Social functions for students and/or families and 2) support of fundraising efforts.
+Each family in grades 1-7 is required to earn 4 units in order to keep their tuition rate discounted.